 - Confusing next steps

-I could go on all day, and I bet you are nodding your head wildly, because you see it every day out there.
-Maybe you're getting pitched by virtual assistants with their SEO backlink quests for guest posts where the content falls into those categories.
+I could go on all day, and I bet you are aggressively nodding your head, because you see it every day out there.
+Maybe you’re getting pitched by virtual assistants with their SEO backlink quests for guest posts where the content falls into those categories.
 “No, KAREN, I’m not interested in your bullshit article and your infographic”.

-Alright, lets rather look at how to start with decent content strategy.
+Alright, lets rather look at how to start with a decent content strategy.